tanglewooddragons/rhazp/README.md

 npm install
 ```

 There is a simple build script provided which you can use to quickly compile a new theme.
 To use it, run `./build.sh path/to/theme`.
+To compile Rhazp with the most up-to-date theme, run `./build.sh themes/midnight`.

+# Docs

+Docs are available at http://tanglewooddragons.github.io/rhazp.